yukijina/yukijina.github.io/_posts/2019-10-14-some_thoughts_about_react_redux_with_ruby_on_rails_project.markdown

 After users click the submit, it goes through a fetch POST request and send the data to my rails backend API.
 The data is successfully posted but it can't be rendered when users goes to their page.
 But If users refresh the page, the data is displayed.
 So I need to refresh the page if I want to get the data I just created.
 But in our daily life, we won't refresh the page manually when we submit the form, right??
 Somebody (my App) has to do it automatically.
 Hum, How can I this?

-1. There is a method in plain Javascript `window.location.reload()`
+## There is a method in plain Javascript
+ `window.location.reload()`

-According to MDN, >The Location.reload() method reloads the current URL, like the Refresh button.  ...
+According to MDN, >> The Location.reload() method reloads the current URL, like the Refresh button.  ...
 If true, the page is always reloaded from the server, bypassing the browser HTTP cache.

 This sounds great for me.
 OK, it reloads the current URL.
 If we pass the argument `ture`, it reloads from the server.
 It means it fetches the data from rails.

 This is what I understand.

 So I put this method in the reducer.
 Just right after I posted user's review to rails, it will reload and users can get their favorites review and recipes from Redux state, which I already set up in advance.
-Also rails API has serializers, such as user `has_many :favorites` and `has_many :recipes` relationships so the reviews should be rendered.
+Also rails API has serializers, such as user `has_many :favorites` and `has_many :recipes` relationships so the user's favorite recipes should be rendered.

 But after I put `window.location.reload(true)`, the routes goes back to my home route....
 That's not what I wanted.
 It is not good UI if it always go back to the home page whenever users submit the form.
 Users should remain at the same page.